pratikkanade/PDFExtractorApplication/README.md

 ### Key Features
 1. Data Extraction & Processing

 PDF Parsing:
-Open-source: PyMuPDF
+Open-source: PyMuPDF,
 Enterprise: Adobe Services

 Web Scraping:
-Open-source: BeautifulSoup
+Open-source: BeautifulSoup,
 Enterprise: Apify

 Comparison: Evaluation of tool accuracy, text quality, table/image preservation, and scalability

 2. Standardization & Markdown Conversion

 Docling: Specialized for structured linguistic processing

 MarkItDown: More flexible for generic Markdown formatting

 Comparison: Pros/cons of both approaches in content structuring and integration

 3. File Organization & Storage (S3)

 bigdatasystems(Bucket name)/pdf name/parser name/markdown file

 bigdatasystems(Bucket name)/pdf name/parser name/image folder/markdown file

 bigdatasystems(Bucket name)/pdf name/parser name/table folder/markdown file

-5. API Development with FastAPI /backend_fastapi/routes/fetch.py → defines a FastAPI endpoint that retrieves and returns the contents of a parsed file such as PDF or Web page from an Amazon S3 bucket.
+4. API Development with FastAPI

+/backend_fastapi/routes/fetch.py → defines a FastAPI endpoint that retrieves and returns the contents of a parsed file such as PDF or Web page from an Amazon S3 bucket.
 Fetches parsed markdown content from specific locations in an S3 bucket, with the location determined by the filename and the type of parser used.

 /backend_fastapi/routes/upload.py → defines two FastAPI endpoints for processing and uploading PDF files and webpages.

 /pdf endpoint: Accepts a PDF file upload and a parser type.
 Based on the parser type ("Open Source" or "Enterprise"), it processes the PDF using different functions.
 It uploads the processed content to an S3 bucket and returns a success message with the S3 file path.

-/backend_fastapi/main.py → handles PDF uploads, parsing, and fetching of parsed Markdown files from S3 The structure contains:
+/backend_fastapi/main.py → handles PDF uploads, parsing, and fetching of parsed Markdown files from S3

+The structure contains:

-The /upload endpoints handle PDF uploads and processing The /fetch endpoints retrieve parsed content
+The /upload endpoints handle PDF uploads and processing

+The /fetch endpoints retrieve parsed content

 This setup provides a clear organization for the API's functionality, separating upload and fetch operations into distinct modules

-6. Web Interface with Streamlit
+5. Web Interface with Streamlit

-User uploads PDFs or inputs webpage URLs
+User uploads PDFs or inputs webpage URLs.

-API triggers processing pipeline
+API triggers processing pipeline.

-Processed Markdown files can be downloaded
+Processed Markdown files can be downloaded.

-Deployed on Amazon Web Services for accessibility Evaluation & Findings
+Deployed on Amazon Web Services for accessibility.

+6. Evaluation & Findings

 The project documents a detailed comparison between open-source tools and enterprise solutions, highlighting factors such as:
 1. Accuracy of text, table, and image extraction
 2. Ease of integration into a larger pipeline